Source: Me: cir. 2000’s

 - 1 can tomato paste

-- 2-3 TBS paprika, cumin, and cayenne keep the amounts equal, or use a bit less cayenne if spicy isn't desired.
+- 2 to 3 TBS paprika, cumin, and cayenne keep the amounts equal, or use a bit less cayenne if spicy isn't desired.

 In the morning, drain and cook beans for 15 minutes in a pressure cooker.
 When finished cooking, set aside, leaving the beans soaking in the liquid, and use when ready to add.